 Fix 5 – Update your audio driver

-Automatic driver update – If you don’t have the time, patience or computer skills to update your sound card driver manually, you can, instead, do it automatically with Driver Easy.
+Automatic driver update – If you don’t have the time, patience or computer skills to update your sound driver manually, you can, instead, do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for your exact audio devices, and your Windows version, and it will download and install them correctly: